9 Ways to Naturally Support Joint Health

 While there are many causes of joint health issues, the good news is there are also many natural ways to support joint health.
 Here are 9 steps you can take without having to rely on gut-harming over-the-counter medications.

 Obesity is linked to joint problems because extra weight puts more strain on joints.8 Studies show that adults over the age of 18 that are overweight or obese are up to 15% more likely to report doctor-diagnosed arthritis.
 The wonderful news is that shedding even just a few pounds can help prevent future inflammation and you can do that through diet and exercise.

 2. Gentle Movement & Exercise

-After exercise, I love taking a detoxifying, relaxing bath with Epsom Salts.
-Epsom salts are high in magnesium and sulfates, and can help lower inflammation, relax tense muscles, and reduce muscle spasms.14 The minerals they contain are absorbed through your skin, so adding them to your bath, or even making a compress applied directly to the achy area that is bothering you, can lead to quick results.
-Take two cups of salts and add them to your bath water.
-For a compress, add two cups to a gallon of water, then soak a towel in it for a few minutes before applying to your skin.
+After exercise, I love taking a detoxifying, relaxing bath with epsom salts.
+Epsom salts are high in magnesium and sulfates, which have been shown to support a healthy inflammatory response, relax tense muscles, and reduce muscle spasms.11 The minerals they contain are absorbed through your skin, so adding them to your bath, or even making a cold compress applied directly to the achy area that is bothering you, can lead to quick results.

 5. Essential Fatty Acids